 Group approach: Interventions to facilitate private sector engagement with youth should not target youth in isolation but as part of a group.

-Working with existing and established cooperatives and associations: Youth that could benefit from robust inclusion are those fully integrated in current farming structures in the communities which are: producer groups, cooperatives and savings associations.
-Operating within the context of the existing institutional and social structures provides youth with credibility and is more likely to attract the private sector.
+Working with existing and established cooperatives and associations: Youth that could benefit from robust inclusion are those fully integrated in current farming structures in communities.
+These communities need to have producer groups, cooperatives, or savings associations.
+Operating within the context of the existing institutional and social structures provides youth with credibility.
+It is also more likely to attract the private sector.